 Powdery mildew is one of the most common and easily recognized plant diseases.
+It is a group of fungal diseases that are prevalent in warm, wet weather.
 Almost no type of plant is immune, however, some are more susceptible than others.
 Lilacs, crab apples, phlox, monarda, roses, grapes, squash, and cucumbers are all likely targets for powdery mildew.

 Recognizing Powdery Mildew

-As the name implies, powdery mildew looks like powdery splotches of white or gray, on the leaves and stems of plants.
+As the name implies, powdery mildew looks like powdery splotches of white or gray, that appear on the leaves and stems of plants.

-There are actually several types of powdery mildew fungi, but they all look basically the same.
-You may not notice a problem until the top surfaces of the leaves turn powdery, but powdery mildew can also affect the lower leaf surface, stems, flowers, buds and even the fruit.
+There are actually several types of powdery mildew fungi, but they all look basically the same on your plants.
+You may not notice a problem until the top surfaces of the leaves turn powdery, but powdery mildew often starts on the undersides of leaves and can also take hold on the stems, flowers, buds, and even the fruit.

 What Causes Powdery Mildew?

 Powdery mildew fungi seem to be everywhere.
-They overwinter in plant debris begin producing spores in the spring.
+The spores overwinter in plant debris and begin producing more spores in the spring.
 These spores are carried to your plants via wind, insects, and splashing water.
 Conditions that encourage the growth and spread of powdery mildew include:

-- Dampness or high humidity (Not common during rainy seasons or in extreme heat)
+- Periods of dampness or high humidity.
+Powdery mildew is less common during prolonged rainy seasons and in extreme heat.

 What to Do Once Your Plants Are Infected with Powdery Mildew